julianmedwards/react-with-iam/README.md

 ## Hosting the app

-Will eventually be set up to push images to docker hub for cloud hosting.

-Using the `Build` task in VS Code will build the app for production.
+Using the `Build` task in VS Code will build the app for production, however this prototype repo is not set up for deployment to production.

 ## Setting up for development